finaclemence15/neighbourhood/README.md

 ### Description

-An application that allows users to post a project he/she has created and get it reviewed by his/her peers.
+This is create a web application that allows you to be in the loop about everything happening in your neighborhood.
+From contact information of different handyman to meeting announcements or even alerts.
 ## User Stories

 1. Sign in with the application to start using.